jxlwqq/http-echo/README.md

 ### Istio

-To run the server in istio:
+To run the server with Istio in Kubernetes:

 ```yaml
 kubectl apply -f samples/istio/http-echo/echo-v1-deployment.yaml